ethen8181/machine-learning/README.md

 Performing text clustering with Latent Dirichlet Allocation(LDA) using gibbs sampling.

-- Toy sample code of the gibbs sampling and match results with the *topicmodels* library.
+- Contains a toy sample code of the algorithm and compare results with the *topicmodels* library.
 - View documentation [here](http://ethen8181.github.io/machine-learning/lda_1/lda_1.html).

 **linear_regression : 2015.10.30**